vishalkg20204/MobileAutomation/README.md

 Below is a preview of the generated report:
 ![img.png](img.png)

-## Setup Instructions
+## Setup Instructions :
 ### Prerequisites

+After cloning the project, follow these steps to set up the required .apk file:

+1.Navigate to src/test/resources in your project directory.

+2.Create a new directory named "apps".

+3.Place the required .apk file inside the apps directory.

+### **Device Configuration**

-Add the respective `udid` and `deviceName` of the device/emulator to be used for automation in the `GlobalParams` file, located at:
+To specify the UDID and Device Name of the device/emulator for automation, update the GlobalParams file:

+📌 File Path:
+src/main/com/Notes/utils/GlobalParams.java

+Modify the values of "udid" and "deviceName" as per your testing device/emulator.

 src/main/com/Notes/utils/GlobalParams.java